-Conditions of Incarceration.
-Three federal prisons are designated as Youth Corrections Act institutions, and offenders sentenced under the act are sent to them.
-These institutions are at Englewood, Colorado; Petersburg, Virginia; and Morgantown, West Virginia.
-Morgantown is the only one that houses women.
-Because there are only three Youth Corrections Act institutions in the system, many offenders will be incarcerated further from their homes if sentenced under the Youth Corrections Act than if sentenced under the adult authority.
-Note that young offenders given adult sentences are not assigned to these three institutions.
+At the present time, offenders sentenced under the act are assigned to one of three facilities: a low-security institution for both men and women at Morgantown, West Virgina; a higher-security institution for men at Englewood, Colorado; and a contractor-operated low-security institution for men at La Honda, California.
+Because there are only three Youth Corrections Act institutions in the system, many offenders will be incarcerated farther from their homes if sentenced under the Youth Corrections Act than if sentenced under the adult authority.